abbiehuynh/4.0.2-lab/README.md

 - Use conditional statements (if-else) to determine the BMI category.
 - You can use `String.format("%.1f", bmi)` to round the BMI to one decimal place.

+Remember, the goal is to learn and have fun!
+Don't hesitate to ask for help if you get stuck.

+**Submission Instructions:**

+1. Fork the repository
+2. Clone your fork
+3. Navigate into the repository
+4. Implement the required methods
+5. Test your implementation with various inputs
+6. Git add, commit, and push to your fork
+7. Submit a pull request
+    - Add a title clearly describing your changes
+    - In the comment, briefly explain your implementation approach and any challenges you faced